-At the beginning of the first year, students are assigned a provisional supervisor/tutor who will assist first year students and orient their research work since the beginning.
-At the end of the courses (end of May), students are required to confirm the assigned supervisor or suggest another one to be approved by the PhD Board.
-Joint supervision by multiple professors and researchers is possible.
-Supervisors, and in case cosupervisor, will be students' main references over the 4-year PhD programme.
+At the beginning of the first year, students are assigned a provisional supervisor and cosupervisor who will assist first year students and orient their research work since the beginning.
+At the end of the first year (end of May 2023), students are required to confirm the assigned supervisor and co-supervisor or suggest any modification to be approved by the PhD Board.
+At least one of the supervisors and co-supervisors must be academic; they may also be external to the PhD Board, provided at least one meets the requirements for members of the Board.
+Supervisors and co-supervisors will be students' main references over the 4-year PhD program.